DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Rinne hesitated.

-"...Kay... helped me so..."
+"...Kai... helped me so..."

 "Then I'm ok, right?"

-"But, only Kay, other humans are different!"
+"But, only Kai, other humans are different!"

 "Then you only need to trust me.
 If you'd think I'm lying, it is fine to just turn back for you.